mrNmrsBenejam/book/src/reference/forge/forge-verify-contract.md

 You must provide:
 - The contract address
-- The contract name or the path to the contract (read below) In case of Etherscan verification, you must also provide:
+- The contract name or the path to the contract (read below) In the case of Etherscan verification, you must also provide the following:
 - Your Etherscan API key, either by passing it as an argument or setting `ETHERSCAN_API_KEY`

 To find the exact compiler version, run `~/.svm/x.y.z/solc-x.y.z --version` and search for the 8 hex digits in the version string [here](https://etherscan.io/solcversions).

-The path to the contract is in the format `<path>:<contract>`, e.g. `src/Contract.sol:Contract`.
+The path to the contract is in the format `<path>:<contract>`, e.g. `src/Contract.sol: Contract`.

 By default, smart contracts are verified in a multi-file fashion.
-If you want to flatten the contract before verifying, pass `--flatten`.
+Pass '- flatten ' if you want to flatten the contract before verifying.

 This command will try to compile the source code of the flattened contract if `--flatten` is passed before verifying.
 If you do not want that, pass `--force`.

 You can specify **ABI-encoded** constructor arguments with `--constructor-args`.
-Alternatively, you can specify a file containing **space-separated** constructor arguments with `--constructor-args-path`.
+Alternatively, specify a file containing **space-separated** constructor arguments with `--constructor-args-path`.
 (Note that [cache](../config/project.html#cache) must be enabled in the config for the latter to work.)

 ### OPTIONS